 - Imaging tests: CT scan, MRI or ultrasound of the liver

 - Endoscopy: To look for abnormal veins in the esophagus, stomach, and intestines

 - Liver function test: Used to check for liver inflammation and liver damage.

 - Liver biopsy: This is most commonly done using a percutaneous approach, where the area is numbed and a needle is inserted into the liver to obtain a small piece of tissue for analysis.

 Stop drinking alcohol: Abstinence is the most critical step to take following an ALD diagnosis.
 Even one drink is too many.
 Alcohol avoidance is the only way to possibly reverse the damage or prevent the disease from worsening.
-Those who find stopping alcohol use difficult should discuss treatment options with a doctor.
+Those who find stopping alcohol use difficult may be diagnosed with alcohol use disorder (AUD) and should discuss treatment options with a doctor.
 Getting help improves long-term abstinence and because a rapid reduction of alcohol in the body can lead to dangerous withdrawal symptoms including hallucinations and seizures, for which medicine may be prescribed.

 Nutrition and diet: Because nutritional deficiencies are common in patients with ALD, a special diet, vitamins and supplements may help.
 A nutritionist will educate patients on meal planning to combat malnutrition and help keep fluid buildup at bay through low-sodium suggestions.
 Similarly, a lifestyle change that includes eating right and losing weight may help decrease the toxic fat deposits in the liver.